yahah100/sentiment_analysis/README.md

-# Sentiment Analyse mittels Deeplearning using Tensorflow
+# Sentiment Analyse with Deeplearning using Tensorflow